UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/cpus_and_memory/index.md

 ==Each cluster has a fixed amount of memory per CPU based on the node type==.
 Accepted values by cluster and node type are listed below, including the number of each type of node:

-!!!danger "Ocelote decommissioning"
-    Ocelote will be decommissioned on Monday, August 17th, 2026.
-Our newest cluster, Lynx, will become available later this fall.

 |Cluster|Standard Node|*Count*|High-Memory Node|*Count*|GPU Node|*Count*|
 |-|-|-|-|-|-|-|